Pinocchio (1940 film): Initial release

+Upon its release, Pinocchio received widespread critical acclaim.
 Frank S. Nugent of The New York Times gave the film five out of five stars, saying "Pinocchio is here at last, is every bit as fine as we had prayed it would be—if not finer—and that it is as gay and clever and delightful a fantasy as any well-behaved youngster or jaded oldster could hope to see."
 Time magazine gave the film a positive review, stating "In craftsmanship and delicacy of drawing and coloring, in the articulation of its dozens of characters, in the greater variety and depth of its photographic effects, it tops the high standard Snow White set.
 The charm, humor and loving care with which it treats its inanimate characters puts it in a class by itself."

 Variety praised the animation as superior to Snow White's writing the "[a]nimation is so smooth that cartoon figures carry impression of real persons and settings rather than drawings to onlooker."
 In summary, they felt Pinocchio "will stand on [its] own as a substantial piece of entertainment for young and old, providing attention through its perfection in animation and photographic effects.
 The Hollywood Reporter wrote "Pinocchio is entertainment for every one of every age, so completely charming and delightful that there is profound regret when it reaches the final fade-out.
 Since comparisons will be inevitable, it may as well be said at once that, from a technical standpoint, conception and production, this picture is infinitely superior to Snow White."

 Box office

-Initially, Pinocchio was not a box-office success.
+At first, Pinocchio was not a box-office success.
 The box office returns from the film's initial release were both below Snow White's unprecedented success and below studio expectations.
 Of the film's $2.6 million negative cost—twice the cost of Snow White—Disney only recouped $1 million by late 1940, with studio reports of the film's final original box office take varying between $1.4 million and $1.9 million.
 Animation historian Michael Barrier notes that Pinocchio returned rentals of less than one million by September 1940, and in its first public annual report, Walt Disney Productions charged off a $1 million loss to the film.
 Barrier relays that a 1947 Pinocchio balance sheet listed total receipts to the studio of $1.4 million.
 This was primarily due to the fact that World War II and its aftermath had cut off the European and Asian markets overseas, and hindered the international success of Pinocchio and other Disney releases during the early and mid-1940s.
 Joe Grant recalled Walt Disney being "very, very depressed" about Pinocchio's initial returns at the box office.
 The distributor RKO recorded a loss of $94,000 for the film from worldwide rentals of $3,238,000.